Skip to main navigation Skip to main content

 Safety worries

-• a child/young person presents as a risk to others or other children in the care arrangement present as a risk to the child/young person
+• does a child present as a risk to others in the care arrangement, or do others in the care arrangement present as a risk to the child?

-• past incidents of conflict/bullying with children/young people in the care arrangement
+• past incidents of conflict or bullying with children in the care arrangement.

-• carer's capacity to supervise and manage complex behaviours
+• the carer's capacity to supervise and manage complex behaviours

-• carer's ability to protect child/young person and other children/young people in the care arrangement (that is, develop and implement a safety plan for the household)
+• the carer's ability to protect the child and other children in the care arrangement (that is, develop and implement a safety plan for the household)

 Relationships and connection with family

-• capacity to support and implement contact plan
+• the carer's capacity to support and implement family contact

 Services (for example, Evolve, medical, National Disability Insurance Scheme (NDIS))

-• existing services the child accesses such as NDIS
+• the existing services the child accesses, such as the NDIS

-• carer's capacity to access and support child's involvement with current and potential required services
+• the carer's capacity to access and support child's involvement with current and potential required services.

 Age and gender

-• child's age and appropriateness of the care arrangement offered
+• the child's age and the appropriateness of the care arrangement offered

-• household composition of ages, gender and sexual identities
+• the household composition of ages, gender and sexual identities

-• match to other children/young people in the household (for example, a 10-year-old being offered a residential care arrangement with 3 young people is not a good match)
+• how the child will match with other children in the care arrangement (for example, a 10-year-old being offered a residential care arrangement with 3 older young people is not a good match).

 • health